DangD96/SeleniumE2E/README.md

 ## Page Objects
 I split Page Object classes into 3 regions: Locators, Getters, and Performers:
 * The Locator region holds the `By` locators for the page elements.
-* The Getter region, among other things, contains wrapper methods for returning the actual `WebElement` objects.
-  * This is done by calling the `getElement()` or `getElements()` APIs on the members of the Locator region.
+* The Getter region can return things to be used for test assertions.
-* The Performer region uses the `WebElement` objects returned from the Getter region to do things, like click.
+* The Performer region contains methods that act on WebElements found by using the values in the Locator region.

 All Page Objects must extend the `BasePage` class.
 By doing this, all page objects will automatically wait for AJAX upon instantiation.